Search

 For the Video Feed Module, select “video file” as the image source.
 Later, you can change the input to a network/IP camera (most security cameras) or USB (webcams, etc.).

 In the object detection module, select the OpenVINO framework.
 You see the available hardware that will be used to process the visuals.
-Needless to say, only select hardware as it is actually available for your computing devices.
+Needless to say, only select hardware as it is available for your computing devices.

 It’s important to note that the hardware’s processing power significantly impacts the application’s performance (computed FPS, frames per second).
 CPUs are usually the easiest available but least powerful method.
 Nvidia or the new Intel GPUs provide the most computing power but are relatively expensive and have a high energy usage.
 VPUs such as Myriad X provide very good power- and cost-efficiency ($/FPS and Watt/FPS).
 Just like GPUs, they can be used in combination to increase image processing performance.
 In our tutorial, we use four Myriad X processors.